-Within the UK, Hamilton Group operates a wholly aligned Lloyd's syndicate through an established managing agent, which also provides managing agency services to multiple third-party syndicates, and operates a London-based branch of an Irish re/insurance company.
+Within the UK, Hamilton Group operates a wholly aligned Lloyd's syndicate through an established managing agent, which also provides managing agency services to multiple third-party syndicates and operates a London-based branch of an Irish re/ insurance company.

 We believe in an open and transparent approach in interactions with all stakeholders including clients, shareholders, employees, regulators and, of course, taxing authorities.
-While we do not believe Hamilton currently meets the disclosure threshold in Part 2 of Schedule 19 to the Finance Act 2016 (the "Act"), we have prepared this strategy on the basis of the Act's requirements.
+We have prepared this strategy in compliance with the requirements of Part 2 of Schedule 19 to the Finance Act 2016 (the "Act").